Nand24/Deep-Learning-Based-Retinal-Fundus-Disease-Classification-with-Vision-Transformer/README.md

 ## Acknowledgements

 The author expresses gratitude to:
-- **Prof. Dr. Millie Pant** for her insightful guidance and academic mentorship.
+- **Prof. Dr. Millie Pant Ma'am** for her insightful guidance and academic mentorship.
-- **Mr. Shubham Joshi** for technical assistance and feedback throughout the implementation phase.
+- ** Shubham Joshi Sir ** for technical assistance and feedback throughout the implementation phase.
 - **Google Colab** for enabling this research with accessible GPU resources.
 - The **Kaggle community** for providing the dataset essential to this study.